Richard Smith (merchant)

-Richard Smith (1707–1776) was an English merchant in the West Indies trade, and director of the East India Company.
+Richard Smith (1707–1776) was an English merchant in the West Indies trade, and a director of the East India Company.

 Life

 Smith was born in Whitehaven, then in Cumberland, or Appleby, Westmorland.
 He was a merchant and slave owner in the West Indies.
-When he moved back from Barbados, where he was a plantation owner, to London, he brought five enslaved people with him.
+When he moved back to England from Barbados, where he was a plantation owner, he brought five enslaved people with him.